NPDebs/pre-seeds-research-101/episodes/ep-1.5-strengths-limitations-application.md

 ::::::::::::::::::::::::::::::::::::: keypoints

-- Each research type—exploratory, descriptive, explanatory, applied—has distinct strengths and limitations.
+- Each type of research—basic, applied, descriptive, experimental, qualitative, and quantitative—has unique strengths and limitations.
-- The best research designs often combine multiple approaches to answer complex questions.
+- Complex problems benefit from mixed methods that draw on multiple types.
 - Being intentional about research type improves clarity, coherence, and usefulness of findings.
 - Different disciplines apply research types in different ways, tailored to their questions and practices.